FIELD MANUAL · ED. 01

 Q01Why are my plant stems turning purple?

 Purple anthocyanin pigment builds up when phosphorus transport stalls.
-The cause is usually pH > 7.0 or water temperature below 16 °C, not a missing P in the bottle.
+The cause is usually pH above 7.0 or water temperature below 16 °C, not missing P in the bottle.
+Anthocyanins are the plant's stress response, not the deficiency itself.

 Q02What pH locks out phosphorus?

 Above pH 7.0, phosphate precipitates with calcium and magnesium as insoluble salts.
+Below pH 5.0, P also locks out as iron and aluminum phosphates.
 Hold pH at 5.8–6.2 for full availability.

 Q03How fast does phosphorus deficiency reverse?

 New growth greens within 5–7 days once pH and water temp are corrected.
-Purpled lower leaves never recover.
+Purpled lower leaves never recover — the anthocyanin damage is permanent in old tissue.

 Q04Does cold water cause phosphorus deficiency?

 Yes.
-Below 16 °C, root uptake of P collapses even at full solution strength.
-Warm the reservoir to 18–22 °C.
+Below 16 °C, root uptake of P collapses by more than half even at full solution strength.
+This is why winter hydroponic systems in cool basements show P deficiency despite correct nutrient mix.

 Read next